Phil Stong

 Philip Duffield Stong (January 27, 1899 – April 26, 1957) was an American author, journalist and Hollywood scenarist.
-He is best known for the 1932 novel State Fair, which was adapted as a film three times (1933, 1945 and 1962) and as a Broadway musical in 1996.
+He is best known for the 1932 novel State Fair, which was adapted as a film in 1933, 1945, 1962 and 1976, and as a Broadway musical in 1996.

 Biography

 Stong was born in Pittsburg, Iowa, near Keosauqua.
 His father operated the general store, which is now an antique store.
 The 1844 brick house where Stong was born is located adjacent to the store and is now a private residence.
 He attended Drake University in Des Moines, Iowa.

 Stong scored his first success in 1932 with the publication of his famous novel, State Fair, which was later adapted for the screen as the hit Rodgers and Hammerstein musical of the same name.
 In addition to his novels, his short stories were published in most of the leading national magazines of the time, and he wrote several screenplays.
-His novel "The Stranger's Return" was also made into a motion picture, starring Academy Award winning Actor, Lionel Barrymore.
+His novel Stranger's Return was also made into a motion picture, starring Academy Award winning actor Lionel Barrymore.

 About his writing career, he once said, "Fell while trying to clamber out of a low bathtub at the age of two.
 Became a writer.
 No other possible career."